ansys/pyensight/doc/source/calc_functions.rst

         1 = Use field velocity = velocity vector

-        2 = Use gradient at boundary = Gradient variable on 2d boundary (wall or surface) part
+        2 = Use gradient at boundary = Gradient variable on 2 dimensional boundary (wall or surface) part

-        3 = Use gradient in field = Gradient variable defined in 3d field part; or could be gradient calculated using Grad(velocity magnitude), i.e. :ref:`BL_aGradfVelMag <BL_aGradOfVelMag>`.
+        3 = Use gradient in field = Gradient variable defined in 3 dimensional field part; or could be gradient calculated using Grad(velocity magnitude), that is :ref:`BL_aGradfVelMag <BL_aGradOfVelMag>`.

 .. note::